bids-standard/bids-starter-kit/src/validator.md

+# BIDS validation

 The [BIDS Validator](https://github.com/bids-standard/bids-validator) is a tool that checks if a dataset is compliant with the BIDS standard.
 The validator is available for use within several different environments to best suit individual user preferences and use cases, those versions are:

 -   A web browser based version
 -   Command line version
 -   Docker based version
 -   A python library installable via pip

 Instructions to install and use these versions can be found within the [quickstart guide](https://github.com/bids-standard/bids-validator#quickstart)